-The current organisational capacity is a legacy of the past, geared towards managing service delivery to formalised areas with sound services delivery to formalised areas with sound services infrastructure and a consumer base that can pay for services.
+The current organisational capacity is a legacy of the past, geared towards managing service delivery to formalised areas with sound services infrastructure and a consumer base that can pay for services.
 The first challenge of the Municipality is to expand its organisational capacity so that it can actively support service delivery to the entire municipal area of jurisdiction.